Installation

 ReflectReference

-• In a component
+• A component

-• In a resource
+• A resource

-• In the allocator
+• The allocator

 Reflect references contain a standard interface which operates over the reflection layer exposed by Bevy and also provides a way to call various dynamic functions registered on the underlying pointed to data.